microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 - **Impact**: The effect that the change has on business.
 - **Configuration Item**: Configuration item (CI) that the change applies to.
 - **Assignment group**:  The group that the change is assigned to.
 - **Schedule of change request**: Schedule of the change.
-Date and time should be in UTC and format should be yyyy-MM-ddTHH:mm:ssZ. eg. 2018-01-31T07:56:59Z.
+Date and time should be in UTC and format should be `yyyy-MM-ddTHH:mm:ssZ. eg. 2018-01-31T07:56:59Z.`
-- **Additional change request parameters**:  Additional properties of the change request to set.
-Name must be field name (not label) prefixed with 'u_' eg. u_backout_plan.
+- **Additional change request parameters**:  Additional properties of the change request to set. `Name must be field name (not label) prefixed with 'u_' eg. u_backout_plan`.
 Value must be a valid, accepted value in ServiceNow.
 Invalid entries are ignored.

 **Gate Success Criteria** :
 - **Desired state**: The gate would succeed and the pipeline continues when the change request status is same as the provided value.

 **Gate Output Variables** :
 ServiceNow gate produces output variables.
 You must specify reference name to be able to use these output variables in the deployment workflow.
 Gate variables can be accessed by using "PREDEPLOYGATE" as a prefix.
-For eg. when reference name is set to 'gate1', then the change number can be obtained as $(PREDEPLOYGATE.gate1.CHANGE_REQUEST_NUMBER).
+For eg. when reference name is set to 'gate1', then the change number can be obtained as `$(PREDEPLOYGATE.gate1.CHANGE_REQUEST_NUMBER)`.

 - **CHANGE_REQUEST_NUMBER** : Number of the change request created in ServiceNow.
 - **CHANGE_SYSTEM_ID** : System ID of the change request created in ServiceNow.